 AED is an organization of pre-health professions and science majors.
 Most students in these programs actively participate in the club.
 AED was formed to allow students interested in the health professions to explore career opportunities by sponsoring speakers, going on field trips, and holding social events on and off-campus.

 Avila Education Association (AEA)

 ASNO members contribute to nursing education in order to provide the highest quality health care.
-The program is representative of fundamental and current professional interest and concerns and aims to involve freshman and sophomore nursing students and foster added interest of junior and senior students through:
+The program is representative of fundamental and current professional interests and concerns and aims to involve freshman and sophomore nursing students and foster the added interest of junior and senior students through:

 - Community volunteer services

 - Lectures and demonstrations to supplement academic and clinical experiences.

 - A medium in which information and assistance can be obtained through peers and faculty.